SesisnandoLRNeto/SesisnandoLRNeto/README.md

 - 👋 Hi, I’m @SesisnandoLRNeto
-- 👀 I’m interested in learning methods and the most used technologies today
+- 👀 I’m interested in learning methods and the most used currents tecnologies
-- 🌱 I’m currently learning full stack development using technologies like ReactJs and SpringBoot
+- 🌱 I’m currently learning full stack development using technologies like ReactJs, Angular (Frontend), NodeJS and SpringBoot (Backend).
 - 📫 How to reach me nandolrneto@gmail.com

 <!---